 - the contribution of the project to the student's development

-- Proposals should be sent via email to Professor McCall by 11:59 pm on Friday, March 27, 2020.
-In addition, the sponsoring faculty member should send Prof. Cain a brief email stating that he or she has consulted with the student and supports the proposal
+- Proposals should be submitted to the chair of the psychology department via email, by the deadline specified in the call for proposals (usually late March / early April).
+In addition, the sponsoring faculty member should submit a brief email stating that they have consulted with the student and support the proposal.

 Additional Important Information:

 - Some students prefer to apply for funding for a project that will take most of their time for the entire summer (usually estimated as ten weeks); others may apply for a shorter project or a project that involves a few hours per week.
 Similarly, some students will propose original research, but others may propose to receive research training by participating in a faculty member's research.
 These arrangements are all acceptable.